anthonyjn08/2021-in-a-quiz/README.md

 ### **Colour Scheme and Font**

 The colour scheme I chose was inspired by an image that I have used as my favicon.
-I was initially going to use as my hero image in the early design of the website.
+I was initially going to use this as my hero image in the early design of the website.

 ![Favicon](docs/screenshots/favicon.png)

-It feature a side on view of a head with four cogs for a brain inside and a large question mark.
+It features a side on view of a head with four cogs for a brain inside and a large question mark.
 I have used colours similar to the cogs for the answer buttons and the catergory icon.
 For the background I wanted an image that wasn't too distracting.
 I found an image of question marks that I was able to change the opacity of online so it wasn't too overpowering.

 For the font I chose PT Serif from google fonts, This was because I wanted a font that stood out a little and wasn't just a plain font that blended in.